- Reference Number: HEY1002/2018

-At Hull and East Yorkshire Hospitals NHS Trust, our ethos is one which puts women at the centre of their own care; supporting you in making decisions about how you want to give birth whilst ensuring safe and high quality care is maintained.
+At Hull University Teaching Hospitals NHS Trust, our ethos is one which puts women at the centre of their own care; supporting you in making decisions about how you want to give birth whilst ensuring safe and high quality care is maintained.
 As part of our maternity services we are delighted to provide you with three choices of birth environment.

 It is important that you and your partner have all the information you need to make choices about where you would like to give birth.
 It is your choice and, even after you have decided where you want to have your baby, you can still change your mind.

 Your midwife can discuss the options that are available in Hull and East Yorkshire if you have any further questions after reading this leaflet.
 You are also free to choose maternity services in any other area if you are willing to travel.